 If you’ve ever taken an epic road trip or attended a festival you know that sleeping is a major consideration.
 Likewise, if you’ve had guests that needed to spend the night due to weather or other circumstances but you didn’t have a spare bedroom they invariably wound up on the couch.
 Today, however, we have the deluxe inflatable air mattress to address both situations.
-And below are the best inflatable air mattresses for 2019.
+And below are the best inflatable air mattresses on the market.

 The Best Inflatable Air Mattress

 The SoundAsleep Dream Series raises you comfortably above the floor so that getting on and off is a breeze, even for older folks or those with limited mobility.
 This Dream Series mattress has an industry best 40 support coils inside that help absorb and distribute weight so that you don’t wind up sinking toward the middle.
 The patented air pump inflates the mattress to ideal firmness in just a few minutes and can be topped up in seconds if need be.
 The waterproof top and no-stick base along with a very attractive price point make the Dream Series a value winner and our Best Choice.
 You may also like some of the best futons from our list, so check them out.

 Durable, extra thick waterproof top

 - Weight19.1 pounds